Growing Cabbage Roses in my Cottage Garden

 L.M.
 Montgomery, Anne of the Island

 The new cabbage roses were not going to be hurried.
 No amount of rose food was going to rush them along.
 All the other new rose plants were eager to grow and show the world their finery, but the cabbage roses wouldn’t budge.
 They were going to take their time.
-That first season while all the other new roses were producing lots of flowers right away the cabbage rose remained empty, thorny and unconcerned.
-But patience is a virtue and so is self-control, both of which were rewarded the following Spring when the canes began to leave out and produced round green buds with bright pink peeping through its sepals.
-Then one day the pink frilly roses made their debut.
+That first season, while all the other new roses were producing lots of flowers right away, the cabbage rose remained empty, thorny, and unconcerned.
+But patience is a virtue and so is self-control, both of which were rewarded the following Spring when the canes began to leaf out and produced round green buds with bright pink peeping through their sepals.
+Then one day, the pink frilly roses made their debut.
 Hidden Bluff now had cabbage roses.

 Cabbage Roses